PanHyridae/GyroCheck-Android-Library/README.md

 ````
 ## Credits
 This library uses code based off of code from <a href = "https://github.com/akexorcist/Android-Sensor-Gyroscope">Akexorcist</a> and
-their YouTube video.
+their YouTube video and their original project.
+I used this code with modifications as I felt that it could be used for testing games, apps, and ROMs.
 Also huge thanks to <a href="https://github.com/TheAndroidMaster">James Fenn</a> for helping out on this.
 ## License (Apache 2.0)
 ````
    Copyright 2017 Marlon Jones